fbef0102/L4D1_2-Plugins/Survivor_Respawn/readme.txt

 // How many seconds till the Survivor respawns (Def 30) l4d_survivorrespawn_respawntimeout "30"

-// Save player statistics if is have died. l4d_survivorrespawn_savestats "1"
+// Save player statistics if he have died. l4d_survivorrespawn_savestats "1"

 // (L4D2) Which is first slot weapon will be given to the Survivor (1 - Autoshotgun, 2 - M16, 3 - Hunting Rifle, 4 - AK47 Assault Rifle, 5 - SCAR-L Desert Rifle,